-The purpose of this course is to learn the basic theory and analysis of electromagnetic field.
-Student should be able to understand the basic concept of vector, theory of electrostatics and magnetostatics.
-It also covers the theory and application of transmission line.
+The purpose of this course is to learn the basic theory and analysis of electromagnetic.
+Student should be able to understand the basic concept of electrostatics, magneto statics and dynamics.
+Student should also understand the theory and application of transmission line.

-CO1: Ability to analyze the concept of vector analysis in electromagnetic theory.

-- CO2: Ability to investigate and analyze the concept of electrostatic. - CO3: Ability to investigate and analyze the concept of magneto static. - CO4: Ability to relate and evaluate the concept of electromagnetic in transmission line analysis.
+- CO1: Ability to explain the concept of vector analysis in electromagnetic theory. - CO2: Ability to explain and analyze the concept of electrostatic. - CO3: Ability to explain and analyze the concept of magneto static.CO4: Ability to apply the concept of - electromagnetic in transmission line analysis.